dynamic-tech/literature/Cryptography/Sending_Secret_Messages.md

 ## Generate Key-Pair in PEM Format

+Enter the following command into your shell.
+The command will prompt you for a passphrase that locks/unlocks the key to be generated.
+Enter an easy-to-remember passphrase, because this passphrase is a *local password* that will never exit your computer through any wire/network.
+(We'll write more about *local passwords* vs *networked passwords* in future articles on cybersecurity.)

     openssl genpkey \
       -algorithm RSA \
-      -out key.pem \
+      -out id_rsa.pem \
       -aes-256-cbc \
       -pass stdin

+We take a closer look at the individual parts of the above command.

 Command `openssl genpkey` generates a private key.

-Option `-algorithm RSA` chooses the RSA algorithm for key-pair generation; there's no need to understand why `RSA` is used here.
+Option `-algorithm RSA` chooses the RSA algorithm for key-pair generation.
+There's no need to understand why `RSA` is used here.
+Just know that `RSA` is the current standard algorithm for [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

-Option `-out key.pem` outputs the generated key-pair to a file named `key.pem`.
+Option `-out id_rsa.pem` outputs the generated key-pair to a file named `id_rsa.pem`.
 PEM is the default output format, and is the format we want.
 You might want to use your key to send encrypted emails later, which is why it's best to stick to the PEM format now.

 Option `-aes-256-cbc` encrypts the output key-pair using cipher *AES* with key length of *256 bits* and mode of operation *Cipher Block Chaining* (CBC).
 There's no real need to understand any of that, except that `aes-256-cbc` is the easiest and safest cipher to use.
 If you're interested to know what ciphers (aka *cryptography algorithms*) are supported, feel free to query such: